Susan Tolsky: 1980–2006: Madame's Place and voice acting

-Personal life
+Personal life and death

 Tolsky dated actor Christopher Stone, whom she met through the New Talent Program at Screen Gems in the late 1960s, for five years.
 Tolsky's interest in medicine remained after quitting pre-medical.
 She continued to read medical dictionaries and her social circle consisted of people working in the field.
 While visiting friends in hospitals, she had "this fantasy and make believe" the speaker operator would call for "Dr. Tolsky".
 She also had an interest in cooking, which she described as her "special thing".
 Her recipe for one-layer chocolate cake appeared in the Valley News and Green Sheet in February 1970.
 In the 1970s, Tolsky resided in Sherman Oaks in the San Fernando Valley.

 Tolsky rarely watched her own work, asserting that it was "quite frightening" for her.
 She considered herself a character actress as she realized at a young age that she was "one of those girls who had a good personality".
 She said, "I really wasn't what you'd call 'beautiful' ...
 I realized quite young that if I made people laugh, I could go anywhere."
 In an interview in 2007, she said that she still received fan mail because of Here Come the Brides.
 She stated, "It's shocking that people still remember that show ...
 They come up and they go, 'You're Biddie.'
 I'm honored that people remember things like that."

 Tolsky died of natural causes at her Toluca Lake home in Los Angeles on October 9, 2022, at the age of 79.